EZChain-core/ezchainjs/README.md

 }
 ```

-## Creating a new AvalancheJS build
+## Creating a new EZChainJS build

-First, all changes to the `master` branch of the AvalancheJS repo should be done solely via github pull requests.
-This is to ensure that only code which has been peer-reviewed ends up in `master`.
-Next, you need your username added to the [`avalanche` npm package](https://www.npmjs.com/package/avalanche) and also confirm that you enable 2fa on your npm account.
+First, all changes to the `main` branch of the EZChainJS repo should be done solely via github pull requests.
+This is to ensure that only code which has been peer-reviewed ends up in `main`.
+Next, you need your username added to the [`ezchainjs` npm package](https://www.npmjs.com/package/@ezclabs/ezchainjs) and also confirm that you enable 2fa on your npm account.

-After all the desired changes have been peer-reviewed and merged into the `development` branch then create a final PR to merge `development` in to `master`.
-Name the PR the new AvalancheJS version name.
+After all the desired changes have been peer-reviewed and merged into the `development` branch then create a final PR to merge `development` in to `main`.
+Name the PR the new EZChainJS version name.
 Ex: `v3.0.4`.
 In the description list a changelog of the changes which are included in the PR.

-When you merge the PR and the latest and greatest are on the `master` branch then run `yarn release:prepare`.
+When you merge the PR and the latest and greatest are on the `main` branch then run `yarn release:prepare`.
 This command removes the existing `dist/` and `node_modules/` directories in addition to removing the `yarn.lock` file.
-Next it installs the dependencies, builds AvalancheJS, bundles the build with webpack and runs the test suite.
+Next it installs the dependencies, builds EZChainJS, bundles the build with webpack and runs the test suite.
 If all of this is successful then you are ready to push a new build to npm.

 For this we use the [`np` lib](https://www.npmjs.com/package/np) to push a new build to npm. `np` will prompt you to answer if this is a PATCH, MINOR or MAJOR release and it will handle bumping the version in `package.json` for you.
 You will be prompted for your `OTP` which stands for "one time password."
 This is your 2fa code which you will get from having enabled 2fa on your npm account.

-After this is successful you can confirm that the version number was bumped for the npm [`avalanche` npm package](https://www.npmjs.com/package/avalanche).
+After this is successful you can confirm that the version number was bumped for the npm [`ezchainjs` npm package](https://www.npmjs.com/package/@ezclabs/ezchainjs).
 Once you confirm that then the final step is to merge `master` in to the `development` branch.
 This ensures that the newly bumped version gets added to any future dev work which branches off of `development`.

 ### Repo Dependency Updates